 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-Yet another winner will receive an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Off the heels of a truly inspired Phish tour comes another edition of Phish.Net's Mystery Jam Monday.
+The winner will receive an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 To win, be the first person to identify the song and date of the mystery jam clip.
 Each person gets one guess per day, with the second “day” starting after I post the hint.
 A hint will be posted on Tuesday if necessary, with the answer to follow on Wednesday.
-Yet another chance for me to wish you all good luck!
+Good luck!

 The tour closer.
 Phish is playing as well as they have in years.
 More than that, it seems like this is a general consensus.
 Phish fans may be scattered across generations and social-media platforms but there is little obvious disagreement about the quality of improvisation, which night in and night out has been magnificent.
 The drummer is massive, controlling the action in front of him to a greater degree than ever before.
 The keyboard player is all over the place, more percussive than usual, rising to the challenge, demanding and happily executing solos when usually he lays back.
 Even the guitar player, on whom so much depends, is hitting his marks most of the time and seems to want to do it right.

 Phish, Inc. chose to offer a free webcast of Sunday night's Phish concert live from Alpharetta, Georgia.
 One wonders why it was free, whether enough shame finally accrued to the organization from the amateur-hour shenanigans of Nugs.net that it felt the need to pay off the fan base, or whether they are testing a new product, or whether they are deviously trying to identify, harvest, and ruthlessly exploit your intimate personal information like Facebook.
 When the band took the stage at 8:13pm, it was playing to a big room.